GU-CLASP/GU-CLASP.github.io/content/pages/news/Public defence of Bill Noble's doctoral thesis/index.md

 *short-term semantic shift* in online communities.
 We find that semantic change has a significant yet nuanced relationship with the social structure of the community.
+Altogether, the compilation offers two main insights.
+First, semantic plasticity is directly related to the complexity of the lexical semantic system.
+Words exhibit both perceptual and inferential meaning potential, each of which play a role in conveying and learning new words.
+Monolithic representations of word meaning belie a structured flexibility that guides how words can be used, while providing opportunities for innovation.
+It is this flexibility that is often the site of new conventionalized meanings.
+Second, semantic change is rooted in the interactive practices of the community.
+Communities sustain the communicative norms that govern how linguistic interaction takes place.
+These norms provide a framework for negotiating meaning.
+They also comprise the social and semiotic context that supports semantic innovation and change.

 Full text: